 A desktop computer, laptop, or tablet (the larger the screen the better) equipped with a videocamera (no cell phones, please).
 Computer microphones are notoriously poor at reliably transmitting singing.
 Excellent external microphones are readily available and reasonably priced.
 Ask for recommendations.
 Reliable access to high-speed internet is a must.
 Students are responsible for having working technology.

 60-minute lessons are $75 USD each.
 Minimum of five lessons.
-No refunds.

 Register for two sets of private lessons at once, and receive a complimentary lesson.

 Tuition for each set of lessons must be paid in full prior to first lesson.
 Lesson times are reserved on educator's calendar once payment has been made.
+Tuition is non-refundable.